SarahCobb/p1/README.md

 ## Live URL
 [http://p1.sarahecobb.com](http://p1.sarahecobb.com)
 ## Description
 A simple page displaying information about myself and a headshot photo.
-Aso includes placeholder links for future projects.
+Also includes placeholder links for future projects.
 ## Demo
 No demo requirement for this project.
 ## TA Instructions